pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

         +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

 The permissible lengths depend on the DelegInfoKey value.
-Some future keys may have zero length DelegInfoValue.
+Some future keys may have no DelegInfoValue, which would be indicated with an explicit 0 length.

 ## Overview of Differences between DELEG and DELEGI Semantics

 The following is a brief summary of semantic differences between the DELEG and DELEGI types.

-- DELEG creates a delegation for its owner name, similar to the NS RRtype.
+- DELEG creates a delegation for its owner name, similar to the NS RR type.
-- DELEG and NS RRtypes can coexist at the same owner name.
+- DELEG and NS RR types can coexist at the same owner name.
-- DELEG is authoritative in the parent zone of the delegated zone, similar to the DS RRtype (but unlike the NS RRtype).
+- DELEG is authoritative in the parent zone of the delegated zone, similar to the DS RR type, and unlike the NS RR type.
-- DELEG is signed by the parent zone of the delegated zone, similar to the DS RRtype (and unlike the NS RRtype).
+- DELEG is signed by the parent zone of the delegated zone when using DNSSEC, similar to the DS RR type, and unlike the NS RR type.
-- DELEG is cannot be present at the apex of a child side of the delegation, similar to the DS RRtype (and unlike the NS RRtype).
+- DELEG cannot be present at the apex of the delegated zone, similar to the DS RR type, and unlike the NS RR type.
-- DELEG has unique rules for inclusion in answers, as described in many parts of this specification.
+- DELEG has special processing for being included in answers.

+Conversely,

-- DELEGI is like any normal RR, as is doesn't require any special processing.
+- DELEGI is like any normal RR and doesn't require any special processing.
 - DELEGI does not create a delegation for its owner name.
-- DELEGI cannot coexist at the same owner name with DELEG or NS RRtypes.
+- DELEGI cannot coexist at the same owner name with DELEG or NS RR types.
-- DELEGI DNSSEC signing and record placement rules are the same as for any ordinary RRtype.
+- DELEGI DNSSEC signing and record placement rules are the same as for any ordinary RR type.
-- DELEGI is used as the target of the DELEG protocol's "include" mechanism (see section {{slist}} for details).
+- DELEGI is used as the target of the DELEG protocol's "include" mechanism, as described in section {{slist}}.

 TODO: Add some introduction comparing how resolvers see legacy delegation (set of NS and A/AAAA records) and DELEG delegation (DELEG and DELEGI records with server-ipv4 and server-ipv6 keys)

 # Use of DELEG Records

+The DELEG RR set MAY contain multiple records.
-A DELEG RRset MAY be present with or without NS or DS RRsets at the delegation point.
+A DELEG RR set MAY be present with or without NS or DS RR sets at the delegation point, though without NS records then DELEG-unaware software will not be able to resolve records in the the delegated zone.
-The DELEG RRset MAY contain multiple records.

-DELEG RRsets MUST NOT appear at a zone's apex.
+DELEG RR sets MUST NOT appear at a zone's apex.
-The erroneous inclusion of DELEG RRset at zone's apex will cause DNSSEC validation failures.
+The erroneous inclusion of DELEG RR set at zone's apex will cause DNSSEC validation failures.
-Servers MAY refuse to load such an invalid zone, similarly to the DS RRtype.
+Servers MAY refuse to load such an invalid zone, similar to the DS RR type.

 ## Resolvers